dolofinskyi/LetsChat/README.md

 # Lets Chat
-## Classic messanger
+## Classic messenger

 ### Description
-LetsChat is GitHub project which implements a lightweight massanger with simplified functionality.
+LetsChat is GitHub project which implements a lightweight massenger with simplified functionality.

 ### Features
   - Real-time messaging using **WebSocket**